Changes-in-Changes for Ordered Choice Models with Underreporting: Conclusion

 \section{Conclusion}

-This paper develops a Difference-in-Differences model for discrete, possibly underreported ordered outcomes in repeated cross-sectional or panel data.
-The models are based on the continuous CiC model of \citet{AI2006}.
-We extend this CiC model for discrete outcomes to partially observable outcomes.
-Special features of this extended model are that it allows the underreporting behavior to be correlated with the outcome of interest and that underreporting may depend on the treatment status itself.
-We provide point identification conditions for a semiparametric version of the model based on a real analytic extrapolation assumption, and suggest a flexible estimator for a parametric version of the model.
+This paper develops a Difference-in-Differences framework for discrete, ordered outcomes that may be underreported.
+The analysis builds on the discrete CiC model of \citet{AI2006} and extends it to settings with partially observable outcomes.
+A key feature of our setup is that reporting behavior may be correlated with the underlying outcome and may also vary with treatment status.
+Under an exclusion restriction and an upper bound on underreporting, we derive nonparametric bounds that are functionally sharp, and we provide corresponding estimators and bootstrap-based uniform Confidence Sets.
+In the supplement, we complement this nonparametric analysis with a point-identified semiparametric model based on a real analytic extrapolation assumption, and we propose a flexible estimator for a parametric version of that model.

-We apply our methodology to investigate the distributional effects of the legalization of recreational marijuana usage for adults in the U.S. states of California, Nevada, Massachusetts, and Maine in November 2016 on the consumption behavior of 8th-grade high-school students.
-Our findings suggest that there are small, positive significant effects on the (short-term) consumption probabilities, but no significant changes in the reporting behavior as a result of the legalization.
-Importantly, correcting for misreporting increases effect sizes by more than 50\%.
+We apply our methodology to investigate QTTs of the legalization of recreational marijuana use for adults on the short-term consumption behavior of 8th-grade high-school students in the affected states.
+Our findings suggest little evidence of non-zero effects outside the extreme upper tail of the distribution when underreporting is ignored.
+Once underreporting is allowed for, however, only positive QTTs are ruled out at moderate upper-tail quantiles, whereas at the very top the reverse is true.

 \spacingset{1}